single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 Since we have registered our application, single-spa will be listening for the application to `bootstrap` and `mount`.
 We can use the [single-spa-angularjs](ecosystem-angularjs.md) helper library which will handle generic lifecycle hooks (bootstrap, mount and unmount) for registered angularjs applications.

-To gain access to the `single-spa-angularjs` library, we will need to include another `<script>` tag in our html file.
+To gain access to the `single-spa-angularjs` library, we will need to include another `<script>` tag in our HTML file.

 Add the following in `public/index.html` at the very bottom of the `<head>`.